 Silicone grease on weatherstrips will make them last longer, seal better, and not stick or squeak.
 Apply silicone grease with a clean cloth.
 During very cold, damp weather more frequent application may be required.
-See "Recommended Fluids and Lubricants" in the Index.
+See Part D: Recommended Fluids and Lubricants on page 6-16.